LuizFelipeNeves/phone-number/README.md

 It was written to get info from phone numbers, by not using a browser behind, it becomes much faster and consume fewer resources using cheerio <3.

-OBS: for depending on an external service, this may break, but I hope this is useful for you to validate your idea.
+OBS: for depending on an external service, delay of 2ms, and this may break, but I hope this is useful for you to validate your idea.

-Contributions are accepted, thanks! delay of 2ms!
+Contributions are accepted, thanks!

 ## Prerequisites
 node, npm